Why HR Teams Can’t Track Policy Acknowledgments in SharePoint (and What Works)

 Why do policy acknowledgments in SharePoint fail during audits?

-How do HR teams handle policy re-acknowledgment at scale?
+How do HR teams handle re-acknowledgment when a policy changes?

 When should HR teams move beyond SharePoint for policy compliance?